 Data Acquisition Concepts#

 This guide covers the core concepts for acquiring and processing text data from remote sources in NeMo Curator.
-Data acquisition focuses on downloading, extracting, and converting remote data sources into DocumentBatch format for further processing.
+Data acquisition focuses on downloading, extracting, and converting remote data sources into the DocumentBatch format for further processing.

 Overview#